You Can Choose Your Own Restoration Company

 It's True, You Can Choose Your Own Restoration Company

 If you ever call your insurance company to put in a claim on your home, realize that you are in control.
-If you were to need an electrician for example, you can choose whoever you want for your home.
+If you were ever to search "electrician Grand Junction," for example, you could choose whichever company you wanted for your home.
 This works the same way!
 Remember everything you’ve read in this blog post, that the insurance company is incentivized to send you to their preferred vendor (because it’s cheaper for them).
 But also keep in mind that their preferred vendor may not be the best contractor for your area.

 Ideally, you should already have the name of a reputable, high-quality restoration company in mind.
 Simply tell your insurance carrier which company you want to use.
 The choice is always yours.
 You are the homeowner, it’s your insurance policy, you’re the boss.
 You make the decisions.